Freight Shipping from Wichita to Tacoma

 How much does it cost to ship freight from Wichita to Tacoma?

-Full truckload (FTL) rates from Wichita, KS to Tacoma, WA currently range from $4,001-$4,932 for a standard dry van load over the 1,861-mile route.
+Full truckload (FTL) rates from Wichita, KS to Tacoma, WA currently range $4,001-$4,932 (roughly $2.15-$2.67 per mile over 1,861 miles).
 LTL shipments typically cost $1,224-$1,982 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wichita to Tacoma?